Query-Specific Pruning of RML Mappings (Extended Version): Demonstration of the Approach

-For the second predicate-object map ( lines~13--18), it cannot satisfy the first triple pattern because it produces the predicate \ttl{gtfs:long} instead of the expected predicate \ttl{ex:route}.
-However, the predicate-object map can satisfy the second triple pattern since it produces the expected predicate IRI \ttl{gtfs:long} and the object-term's satisfiability is checked with the following procedure.
-We first transform the object-term map's \ttl{rml:reference} value, \ttl{"long"}, into the regular expression \ttl{".+"}.
-It is evident that the lexical form of the object literal, in the second triple pattern, matches the regular expression.
-Moreover, the datatype declared in the object-term map, \ttl{xsd:double}, matches the expected datatype of the object literal in the triple pattern.
-Thus, the second predicate-object map satisfies at least one triple patterns and is retained rather than pruned away.
-At the end, only the second predicate-object map from the RML mappings in Listing~\ref{lst:rml_input} is retained after pruning.
+For the second predicate-object map ( lines~8--11), triples produced from it do not match the first triple pattern because they would have \ttl{gtfs:long} as predicate, not \ttl{ex:route}.
+However, the second triple pattern may be satisfiable with that predicate-object map since the predicate IRIs match in this case and, for checking the object terms, we apply the following procedure.
+We first transform the \ttl{rml:reference} value \ttl{"long"} of the object-term map into the regular expression \ttl{".+"}.
+The lexical form of the object literal in the second triple pattern matches this regular expression.
+Moreover, the datatype declared in the object-term map, \ttl{xsd:double}, matches the datatype of the object literal in the triple pattern.
+Thus, at least one triple pattern may be satisfiable with the second predicate-object map, which means this predicate-object map should not be pruned away.
+Hence, at the end, only the second predicate-object map of the snippet of RML in Listing~\ref{lst:rml_input} is kept after pruning.

+The \emph{main use case of this approach} is SPARQL-based query federation with non-RDF data sources that cannot be accessed via a query language.
+Since virtualization is not an option for such sources, their data needs to be converted directly to RDF to be queried via SPARQL.
+As a typical example of such cases, we refer to recent work by Hartig and Westman~\cite{Hartig26:HeFQUINWebAPIsDemo} which integrates REST/Web APIs within a federation engine that materializes RML-based RDF representations of the API data at query time.
+Query-time materialization is relevant in this setting because each federation query may require data from different API endpoints; moreover, the API data may change often (e.g., a weather API~\cite{Hartig26:HeFQUINWebAPIsDemo}).